S

 transient combination of 4 primary, hence true (?) bodies, i.e. earth, water, fire and air.5,6 At death the combination

-rather than perceptions of the alleged given did not validate notions/fantasies
+conceptions rather than perceptions of the alleged given did not validate

-changed.
-But its perception capability has been upgraded by vastly enhanced
+perception capability has been upgraded by vastly enhanced data (hence

 rather primitive ancestor.
 He too wants to understand the essential content